apache/npanday/README.txt

   This is due to needing the .NET 2.0 AppDomainManagers for executing Maven .NET plugins.
 You may still target your own projects with .NET 1.1 build.

+Mono

+The build has been tested with Mono 2.10.6.
+Some older versions have problems generating the correct XSD if you are compiling NPanday yourself - if the build fails due to a missing PluginConfiguration class, consider upgrading.

 Deploying NPanday Artifacts
 * Due to a bug with not being able to use snapshots with an executables exe.config file, you will need to do this next step manually: Copy the